About Santafe2018

 Dancing Earth – 2018

-DANCING EARTH A unique force in world dance, Dancing Earth gathers Native collaborators who embody intertribal ecological philosophies to re-envision contemporary dance and assert its role in our society as purposeful ritual.
-As indigenous dancers, composers, costumers, filmmakers. and poets, they honor dance's essential function in personal, social, and environmental transformation.
+Dancing Earth A unique force in world dance, Dancing Earth gathers Native collaborators who embody intertribal ecological philosophies to re-envision contemporary dance and assert its role in our society as purposeful ritual.
+As indigenous dancers, composers, costumers, filmmakers, and poets, they honor dance's essential function in personal, social, and environmental transformation.
 In

-szalt’s smallstrangething – 2017
+smallstrangething – 2017

 Archbarrow – 2017